cloverliang/oupic/README.md

 A Phylogenetic Independent Contrast Method Under the OU Model

 *oupic* is a python package for calculating phylogenetic independent contrasts under the Ornstein-Uhlenbeck model.
 The package is under active development.
-The developing version will be available at https://github.com/cloverliang/oupic.

 ### Install
 One way to install the package is to run